Factbox: Countries evacuating nationals from coronavirus-hit areas

-(Reuters) - A growing number of countries around the world are evacuating or planning to evacuate diplomatic staff and citizens from areas hit by the new coronavirus.
+(Reuters) - A growing number of countries around the world have been evacuating or planning to evacuate diplomatic staff and citizens from areas hit by the new coronavirus.

 Following are some countries’ evacuation plans, and how they aim to manage the health risk from those who are returning.

+- Hong Kong arranged four flights to bring back 533 of its residents from the Chinese province of Hubei.
+The flights are set to return by March 5 and those coming back face a 14-day quarantine upon arrival.

-- Over 200 Hong Kong residents quarantined on the Diamond Princess cruise in Japan had been flown back by Feb.
-23 and will spend further 14 days in quarantine.
+- Over 200 Hong Kong residents on the Diamond Princess cruise in Japan had been flown back by Feb.
+23 and are spending two weeks in quarantine.
 Authorities said 70 of the 364 Hong Kong residents on the ship were infected and will remain in Japan along with other citizens who were in close contact with them.

+- Dependants and some staff were evacuated from the British embassy in Tehran as of March 1 but essential staff will remain.

 - Some 30 British passengers arrived back home on Feb.
 22 from the Diamond Princess cruise ship in Japan.
 There were more than 70 British passengers on the cruise liner when cases of Covid-19 started to emerge.